 On the other side of things, if you’re a self-described Conservative, and are disheartened by what you see as the Left’s disregard for Freedom of Speech, or their fiscal irresponsibility, then you need to join the NDP.

-Throughout 2017, people have been taking action and “Party Swapping” in this way.
+Throughout 2017 and 2018, people have been taking action and “Party Swapping” in this way.

 Why are so many people doing this?